ls1intum/Artemis/docs/user/exercises/modeling.rst

    Fields marked with red are mandatory to be filled.

 .. note::
-   - Field **Diagram Type** determines the components that students/instructors can use while working on the exercise.
+   - The field **Diagram Type** determines the components that students/instructors can use while working on the exercise.
    - For example: If the instructor selects Class diagram as its Diagram Type, users (instructors/students) will now only be able to use components of class diagram throughout the exercise.

     .. figure:: modeling/class-diagram-diagram-type.png